OPALX-project/Manual/README.md

 ### Figures and Tables

-The tool-chain to create PDF's enumerates figures and tables chapter wise by default.
+The tool-chain to create PDFs enumerates figures and tables chapter wise by default.
 Unfortunately the tool-chain to create HTML does *not* support enumeration of figures and tables at all.